 What I do not like about the LGR 3500i Dehumidifier

 Like it's little brother, the Dri-Eaz 3500i is imposing.
 Not only is it large but also VERY heavy.
 This can be problematic for some

 people.
 While the wheels and built in handles help, it is best if you don't often have to move this model.

 Overall, we were very impressed by the performance and features the LGR 3500i have to offer.
 Not only does it excel in removing

 excess moisture from the air and drying out waterlogged spaces, but the use (once you get it in place) is easy.
 The condensate pump can

-job or for persistently wet spaces, the Dri-Eaz LGR 3500i is an excellent choice!
+impacted clean up jobs or for persistently wet spaces, the Dri-Eaz LGR 3500i is an excellent choice!